Application and Admission

 3. Apply to the Department of English by January 15th (Ph.D. applicants) or by February 1st (M.A. applicants).

-The English Department’s online application form can be found here. **NOTE: THIS APPLICATION LINK WILL BE REACTIVATED AT THE BEGINNING OF OCTOBER, 2018.**
+The English Department’s online application form can be found here. **NOTE: LINK WILL BE AVAILABLE ON OCT.
+1.**

 Because you cannot save a partly completed application form and because you will need to attach documents to the form, you should complete the following steps before clicking on the above link to begin applying: